 Tears & creases

 Physical tears and fold creases are structural damage.
 AI fills the missing area with plausible content based on surrounding context.
 Results are good for backgrounds, clothing, and simple areas.
-Tears through faces are harder — the AI may approximate but not perfectly reconstruct the original features.
+Tears through faces are harder — if the original face is unrecognizable due to damage, the AI result will be a hallucination, not a restoration.
+Always verify against other photos of the same person.

 Scan both pieces aligned as closely as possible.
 The AI works better when the pieces are close to their original position than when there is a visible gap between them.